isomerpages/moe-queenswaysec/_co-curricular-activities/Uniformed Groups/Boys' Brigade.md

  <img src="https://drive.google.com/uc?export=view&id=14Rycui06n_ZNJifGxHj-M7GB8gbU-W4r">

-Earlier this year, we focused on increasing the engagement of our boys through outdoor and adventure activities.
+In 2022, we focused on increasing the engagement of our boys through outdoor and adventure activities.
 One highlight was the archery training sessions that our boys participated in.
 They also attended lessons on survival and campcraft skills, ranging from tying knots, pitching a basha and outdoor cooking, to map-reading and navigation.
-Our boys were given the opportunity to apply the skills that they learned in a virtual  adventure challenge with other schools for 2022.
+Our boys were given the opportunity to apply the skills that they learned in a virtual adventure challenge with other schools.
 <img src="https://drive.google.com/uc?export=view&id=1tBxRGAFuIfRyPRWco1zSNyIvhW1zEXQy"><br>

 <img src="https://drive.google.com/uc?export=view&id=1FP6sI3nzgoiHy-1762iBq9-UB7OQeoU0">